Klatre LS1 Review – New Bone Conduction Headphones

 What Are Bone Conduction Headphones?

-The technology of bone conduction headphones uses the skull instead of the ear canal to transmit sound.
+Bone conduction headphones use the skull rather than the ear canal to transmit sound.

-In traditional headphones the vibration is emitted through speakers, while in bone conduction headphones, the audio is transformed into vibrations through stimulation of the skull; it acts as a speaker.
+In traditional headphones, the vibration is emitted through speakers, while in bone conduction headphones, the audio is converted into vibrations by stimulating the skull; it acts as a speaker.
 That’s why bone-conducting headphones work well, it completely bypasses the outer ear and the middle ear so you can stimulate the cochlea.

-In this way, your ear canal is always free, and aware of what is going on around you.
-Indeed, the bone conduction headphones are the perfect choice for runners, cyclists, and hikers; they will be able to listen to music or podcasts in complete safety.
+In this way, your ear canal is always free and aware of what is going on around you.
+Indeed, bone conduction headphones are the perfect choice for runners, cyclists, and hikers; they let you listen to music or podcasts without blocking your ears.

 Are bone-conduction headphones safer for your ears?

-This new technology is also a fantastic tool for ear-impaired people, the audio is more clear and you’ll be able to hear the audio in stereo even if one of your ears is damaged.
+This new technology is also a fantastic tool for people with hearing impairments; the audio is clearer, and you’ll be able to hear it in stereo even if one of your ears is damaged.

 Klatre LS1 Review

-The battery lasts 8 hours, fully charged in about 1 hour, and has a surprisingly long wireless range.
+The battery lasts 8 hours, fully charges in about 1 hour, and has a surprisingly long wireless range.

-About the latter, they claim only 10 meters (33 ft) on their booklets, but Iโve personally experienced perfect signal even beyond 20 meters, and with a wall in-between!
+About the latter, they claim only 10 meters (33 ft) in their booklets, but I’ve personally experienced a perfect signal even beyond 20 meters, with a wall between!

-On the downside, music with strong basses can cause an annoying vibration at the temple โ a problem shared by all bone-conduction headphones.
-To solve this, just use an EQ (equalizer) to reduce the loudness of the bass frequencies.
+On the downside, music with strong bass can cause an annoying vibration at the temple – a problem shared by all bone-conduction headphones.
+To solve this, use an EQ (equalizer) to reduce the bass frequencies’ loudness.

 Specifications